Usage

 http://localhost:10500/shows

-For example, to retrieve the schedule for a given week,
+And to list all instances for a given week,

-to send a GET request to the /schedule endpoint:
+you can use curl to send a GET request to the /instances endpoint:

 curl \